unspentspace/.github/profile/README.md

 ## 👋 Hi there!
 Welcome to the _unspent.space_ organisation.
 We aim to be a worldwide open-source franchise for bitcoin meatspaces.
 Anyone can use the brand, documentation and tools to create their own space. unspent.space/melbourne is the first location we're focussed on.

+🎙️ We are documenting our story through a [podcast](https://listen.unspent.space)

 Please reach out by emailing us or submitting an issue.